Leavenworth Detention Center: History

 In 2024, records produced in a Freedom of Information Act (FOIA) lawsuit filed by the ACLU against Immigration and Customs Enforcement responded to a request for proposal from ICE revealed that the Leavenworth facility, or Midwest Regional Reception Center, was among the CoreCivic facilities submitted for consideration of a contract.

 In February 2025, CoreCivic submitted an application to the City of Leavenworth for a special use permit as required by city ordinance, an explicit statement of its purpose of opening the facility for ICE detentions, and followed up by hosting a private event listed as "an informational luncheon" with “a small number of leaders from the city, county and state level as well as multiple tours of the facility describing their intentions for the space as an ICE detention center.
 The proposal received opposition from the ACLU of Kansas, Advocates for Immigrants Rights and Reconciliation, former employees, and local residents Weeks later in mid-March, CoreCivic withdrew its application for the permit.
-The city then filed suit over CoreCivic's plan to reopen the facility without going through a permitting process.In March a judge issued a temporary restraining order against CoreCivic opening the facility without a permit from the city.
+The city then filed suit over CoreCivic's plan to reopen the facility without going through a permitting process.
+In March a judge issued a temporary restraining order against CoreCivic opening the facility without a permit from the city.

+The dispute with city government continued until March 10, 2026, when the Leavenworth City Council approved permission for the prison to operate.
+Under terms of an agreement with the city, CoreCivic will pay an immediate $1.5 million fee, followed by $400,000 annually to support additional policing and administrative costs.
+The approval came despite protests and years of protest campaigns against the facility.
+Detainees began arriving less than two weeks later, with 20 held at the facility on March 19 and 249 by mid-May.